aletheon/eleutherios-website/README.md

 -- Service (Jetstar Airlines or business)
 ```

-Unfortunately, this way of serving customer requests, does’nt scale or the services are too, tightly coupled to one another.
+Unfortunately, this way of serving customer requests, doesn't scale or the services are too, tightly coupled to one another.

 For example, the customer request or forum, between Donna and the Travel Agent, can’t be seen or managed by the Healthcare Worker or Jestar Airlines.
 In order to talk to them, Donna has to create a separate request or forum.